iterate-ch/docs/mountainduck/connect/sync.md

 ## Cache Size

 The cache size can be limited per bookmark within the *Preferences → Sync* tab.
 Also files not accessed within a chosen period of time can be purged.
 Refer to [Cache Limitations](../preferences.md#cache-limitations).
+The cache contains obfuscated file contents on local disk to make files available when offline.

 ## Sync Progress